Addiction Counselor Student and Professional Resources for Underrepresented Groups

 Therapy For Black Men

-Offering both free and paid counseling for Black men who need coaching and mental health therapy, this is a good resource for SUD counselors who need a resource to assist with both psychological treatment and general coaching on action plans to achieve other life goals.
+Offering both free and paid counseling for Black men who need coaching and mental health therapy, this is a good resource for SUD counselors who need assistance with both psychological treatment and general coaching on action plans to achieve other life goals.

 Black Girls Smile

-Because Black women, too, experience co-occuring mental health issues with addiction, this program offers similar resources for women.
-With gender-responsive and culturally-affirming education and support, you can help bring young, Black, female patients into a better place.
+Because Black women also experience co-occurring mental health issues with addiction, this program offers similar resources for women.
+With gender-responsive and culturally affirming education and support, you can help bring young Black female patients into a better place.

 SAFEProject Addiction and Mental Health Resources for the Black Community

-Stop the Addiction Fatality Epidemic is an equal opportunity life-saving organization for addiction, but they have put together a pretty comprehensive list of resources that are focused on and available to counselors working with the Black community.
-Culturally appropriate treatment and ideas are right around the corner once you click here.
+Stop the Addiction Fatality Epidemic is an equal opportunity, life-saving organization for addiction.
+Still, they’ve put together a comprehensive list of resources that are focused on and available to counselors working with the Black community.
+Culturally appropriate treatment and ideas are just a click away.

 Resources to Support Hispanic and Latino People and Communities